What Is Blockchain Technology and How Does It Work?

 About the Author

-Dennis Frank is the author of Blockchain Unlocked and several other books on cryptocurrency and digital assets.
-He covers blockchain technology and innovation for KryptoKraken.
+Dennis Frank is the author of Blockchain Unlocked and several other books on cryptocurrency and blockchain.
+He brings complex concepts down to earth with real-world examples and actionable advice.

 Full bio | Books on Amazon